nathankurt/k8s-cert/notes/core-concepts.md

 ### Recap

-* WIth kubernetes, ultimate aim is to deploy our application in the form of containers on a set of machines that are configured as worker nodes in a cluster.
+* With kubernetes, ultimate aim is to deploy our application in the form of containers on a set of machines that are configured as worker nodes in a cluster.
 * Kubernetes does not deploy containers directly on worker nodes.
   * Instead the containers are encapsulated into a kubernetes object known as PODs.
   * **Pod:** Single instance of an application